zurb/tribute/README.md

 # Tribute
 A cross-browser `@mention` engine written in ES6, no dependencies.
-Tested in Firefox, Chrome, iOS Safari, Safari, IE 9+, Edge 12.
+Tested in Firefox, Chrome, iOS Safari, Safari, IE 9+, Edge 12+, Android 4+.

 ### Initializing
 There are two ways to initialize Tribute, by passing an array of "collections" or by passing one collection object.